English

 Got questions on how to write a great resume for military jobs?
 Not sure how to show military experience on a resume?
 Leave a comment.
 We are happy to reply.

-Tom Gerencer is a career advice writer and a resume expert at ResumeLab.
-Tom has been featured on BBC News, NBC, The Economist, Business Insider, Fast Company, and dozens of other outlets.
+Having published over 200 career-advice articles, Tom Gerencer is a career expert who covers the whole array of job-seeking topics for people at all career stages, from interns to C-suite members.
 His insights, commentary, and articles reach over a million readers every month.
 With inside knowledge of key industry players and in-depth research, Tom helps job seekers with advice across all professions and career stages.
-Tom holds a degree in English from Colby College.

-Was it interesting?
-Here are similar articles
+Was it interesting?Here are similar articles